 Our Review of Rosetta Stone

 Rosetta Stone has loads of useful content with high quality audio and vibrant images which help make the material stick in your brain.
 However, it teaches language through immersion, meaning there are no English translations or explanations of concepts.
-We recommend using Rosetta Stone to improve your vocabulary and accent as one part of a more structured language learning strategy.
+While the content is not necessarily perfect for every language learner, Rosetta Stone offers at least 10 more languages that it's main competitors.
+Nearly any language you want to learn is available.
+We recommend using Rosetta Stone to improve your vocabulary and accent as an immersive part of a structured language learning strategy.

-Rosetta Stone is one of the oldest and most well-known language learning programs on the market today.
-Once easily recognizable by its big yellow boxes sold in bookstores and airports, Rosetta Stone is now available in browser mode as well as on mobile.
+Rosetta Stone is one of the oldest and best-known language learning programs on the market today.
+Once easily recognizable by its big yellow boxes sold in bookstores and airports, Rosetta Stone is now available in browser mode as well as on the Rosetta Stone mobile app.

 Rosetta Stone teaches users vocabulary and grammar through “Dynamic Immersion,” which means there are no instructions or translations and you learn by associating words with images.
 The audio is crisp and clear, TruAccent voice recognition helps you improve your accent, and accompanying imagery helps you form stronger memories.

 To get the most out of Rosetta Stone, we recommend using it as a vocabulary supplement to a balanced language-learning routine.

 - What languages are available on Rosetta Stone?